mouseless/learn-nuxt/setup-guide.md

 ### trailingslash

-With the new nuxt version, the trailing slash problem we found earlier no longer works.
+With the new nuxt version, the trailing slash solution we found earlier no longer works.
 So we removed the solution for trailing slash in `[...content-page].vue` and the `router.options.strict: true` setting in `nuxt.config.ts`.